 The reusable masks from RedStars are 3D-knitted so there is no waste of yarn.
 The masks are made of 100% polyester and are therefore easily recyclable.
 They have a water-repellent exterior and an antibacterial interior with a cooldown function.
 An N95 filter can be fitted in between, making the mask as efficient as FFP2 masks.With their innovative mouth masks, the brand won The Textirama Foundation Award in 2021, the prize for innovation in the textile world.
 Order your mouth mask from redstars here

 At Sprookjesstof you can order a sewing kit to make your own mouth mask out of upcycled Kioko Kids fabrics.
 This contains fabric for 4 mouth masks and is 100% organic cotton and GOTS certified.
 You will be surprised by nice prints and beautiful colors.Order your sewing kit

-Whoever made a mask himself is already a lot better protected against the virus.
-Still, you have to use your mask in the right way.
+Although wearing a mask does already ensure you're better protected from the virus, you have to wear it in the correct way.
 Follow the instructions below or watch the movie here: